marcin-bo/Algorithm-Notes-For-Swift-Developers/Dynamic Programming/Dynamic programming.md

         - If the optimal solution of the given problem can be obtained by using optimal solutions of its subproblems.
         - Most of the classic DP problems satisfy that property.
 - DP solves some particular type of problems in Polynomial Time `O(n^k)`.

+## Optimization Problem <a name="dp_optimization"></a>

+- **Optimization Problem** is the problem of finding the best solution from all feasible solutions.
+- There are 3 approaches to solve Optimization Problems:
+    - Greedy Method
+    - Dynamic Programming
+    - Branch and Bound

 ## Overlapping Subproblems Property <a name="dp_property_1"></a>